AdobeDocs/primetime.pt-BR/help/programming/tvsdk-1.4-for-android/android-1.4-titlepage.md

 ---

-# TVSDK 1.4 para Guia do Programador Android{#tvsdk-for-android-programmer-s-guide}
+# Guia do programador do TVSDK 1.4 para Android{#tvsdk-for-android-programmer-s-guide}